NYPL/nypl-library-card-app/README.md

 You MUST point the browser to http://localhost:3000/library-card/new.
 Do NOT point the browser to http://localhost:3000 with no route.
 If you do, you will throw an error related to i18next.
 It expects a `dir` prop in the same element as the `_next` prop.

+### Local hosting

+Update your machine's /etc/hosts file.

+This will map your local host to a .nypl.org domain, allowing the authentication cookies to function properly.

+Add the following line to your /etc/hosts file:

+`127.0.0.1       local.nypl.org`

 ### Production build

 To build and run the app locally in production mode, run the following: